It's Easy to Enrol

 The aim of the course is to lead you through a learning experience.
 Every student will interpret the guide differently and be led differently.
 Your tutor will be monitoring your progress through the assignments, so if you miss anything he/she will fill you in.

-There are 30 lessons are outlined as follows:
+There are 30 lessons in this course:

 1. Introduction to Landscaping